wp-plugins/wp-championship/readme.txt

  + for each user you can set a substitute
  + sends mails about current game status (if wanted)
  + define game admin to edit match results
- + shows some stats for admin and users
+ + shows different stats for admin and users
  + sql for the EM2008 championship in switzerland and austria
  + sql for the WM2010 championship in south-africa
+ + sql for the EM2012 championship in ukraine/polen

 Credits:
 Thanks go to all who support this plugin, with  hints and suggestions for improv ment and especially to Andy Chapman for doing a lot of tests